BjoernBoss/arger/README.md

 /* add information-string to the corresponding object (all children configures
-*	if the text should be printed for all subsequent children as well) */ arger::Information(std::wstring name, std::wstring text, bool allChildren = true);
+*	if the text should be printed for all subsequent children as well) */ arger::Information(std::wstring name, bool allChildren, std::wstring text);

 /* add a constraint to be executed if the corresponding object is selected via the arguments */ arger::Constraint(arger::Checker constraint);